Corporate Governance Report

 The Board has established clearly defined and well understood roles for the Chair of the Company and the Chief Executive Officer.
 A summary of the main responsibilities of these roles, and also that of the Senior Independent Director, is contained in the table below.

-Summary of Responsibilities
+Role | Summary of Responsibilities |

-The Chair is responsible for the leadership of the Board, ensuring its effectiveness in directing the Company, and setting its agenda.
-The Chair promotes a culture of openness and debate facilitating constructive Board relations and the effective contribution of all Non-Executive Directors to provide constructive support and challenge to the executive Directors and senior management.
+Chair | The Chair is responsible for the leadership of the Board, ensuring it operates effectively in directing the Company and the Group, and setting its agenda.
+The Chair is also responsible for upholding high standards of corporate governance and for promoting a culture of openness and debate, facilitating constructive Board relations and encouraging the effective contribution of all Non-Executive Directors to provide constructive support and challenge to the executive Directors and senior management.
 The Chair ensures that the Board receives accurate, timely and clear information.
-The Chair is also responsible for ensuring that the Board is aware of the views of shareholders and other stakeholders.
+In addition, the Chair’s responsibilities include to ensure that the Board is aware of the views of shareholders and other stakeholders. |

-The Chief Executive Officer (CEO) ensures that the strategic and financial objectives, as agreed by the Board, are delivered upon in addition to ensuring the effective implementation of the Board’s decisions.
+Chief Executive Officer | The Chief Executive Officer (“CEO”) is accountable for delivering the strategic and financial objectives, as agreed by the Board, in addition to ensuring the effective implementation of the Board’s decisions.
 To facilitate this, the CEO chairs the Group’s Operations Board which manages, subject to the clearly defined authority limits, the day-to-day operation of the Group’s business in an ethical and sustainable manner, aligned to the culture of The Craneware Group.
 Maintaining an effective framework of internal controls and risk management are also within the responsibilities of the CEO.
-In addition, the CEO is responsible for leading, motivating and monitoring the performance of the Group’s senior management.
+In addition, the CEO is responsible for leading, motivating and evaluating the performance of the Group’s senior management. |

-The Senior Independent Director provides a sounding board for the Chair as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises.
+Senior Independent Director | The Senior Independent Director provides a sounding board for the Chair, in addition to supporting governance matters, as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises. |

 The Chair